Cisco Compliance Audit

 - Policy-as-data rather than hardcoded checks

-- Normalized finding model consumed by all report channels
+- Normalised finding model consumed by all report channels

 - Signal fusion for topology-aware decisions